 A VPN lets you shop online from a virtual location of your choice.
 This allows you to find better prices for flights because you can browse different markets.
 It can also keep your browsing private to stop travel sites from tracking your data and raising its prices based on your browsing history.

-After testing 40+ VPNs, I found the best service for getting cheaper flights.
-My top choice is ExpressVPN, since it has servers in 105 countries that you can use to access travel sites worldwide.
-You can even try ExpressVPN completely risk-free since it offers a 30-day money-back guarantee.
+After testing 40+ VPNs, my top choice for getting a cheaper flight is ExpressVPN.
+It has servers in 105 countries that you can use to access travel sites worldwide.
+You can even try ExpressVPN completely risk-free since it offers a 30--day money-back guarantee.

 Quick Guide: How to Get Cheap Flights With a VPN in 3 Easy Steps